spice-h2020/linked-data-layer-requirements/README.md

-# Technical Requirements
+# Linked Data Layer Requirements

-This repository is meant for collecting the technical requirements for the SPICE's Linked Data Hub.
+This repository is meant for collecting the technical requirements for the SPICE's Linked Data Layer.

+This refers to the set of technologies for supporting interoperability across the agents in the SPICE ecosystem.

+The primary mediator in the LDL is the [Linked Data Hub](https://github.com/spice-h2020/linked-data-hub).

 All manner of contributions are important and anyone may propose new requirements.